 Where to buy the tickets?

-In Georgetown, you’ll find operators selling tickets very close to the jetty.
-It’s fairly easy to spot them.
+In Georgetown, operators sell tickets very close to the jetty.
+It’s relatively easy to spot them.
 In Kuah, the sellers are just outside the (weirdly not inside!) main terminal building, across the road, behind the KFC.

 You can also buy them online.

 Langkawi-Penang ferry tickets can also be purchased at many travel agents, hotels, and accommodations.
 Still, they will often be a bit more expensive as they will charge their own commission.